tellsaqib/suitecoder/README.md

 # SuiteCoder (Coding for the cloud in the cloud)
 An online Code Editor especially designed to edit your SuiteScript files so that you can customize NetSuite anywhere everywhere.
-Suite Coder is a Python Web App that runs on Google App Engine.
+Suite Coder is a Python based Web App that runs on Google App Engine.

 ### Deployment Instructions